antzie/Food-on-the-Fault/README.md

 #### VM Installation
 Download Virtual Box and Vagrant and install the platform packages for your operating system.

-*Optional* you can use Udacity's preconfigured VM settings from here:
+*Optional* you can supplement with Udacity's preconfigured VM settings from here:
 [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm.git)
 ```
 git clone https://github.com/udacity/fullstack-nanodegree-vm.git